Freim32/Dotfiles/README.md

 - [ ] Set focus on main screen when pc start
 - [ ] Automatic Bluetooth keyboard

+### Autorandr
+(for automatic transition when the second screen is disconnected / connected)

+- [x] Make it work for connection
+- [ ] Make it work for disconnection
+    - (Temporary desktops are not removed)

 ### Sxhkd

 - [x] Fix xcolor